microsoft/vscode-tslint/tslint/README.md

 # Prerequisites
 The extension requires that tslint is installed either locally or globally.

->Tip: if you get the error that "failed to load tslint", but you have tslint installed locally, then try to install tslint and its typescript dependency globally using `npm install -g tslint typescript`.
+>Tip: if you get an error saying, "failed to load tslint", but you have tslint installed locally, try to install tslint and its typescript dependency globally using `npm install -g tslint typescript`.

 # Configuration options